 Kurukshetra To Be Released Only In Kannada & Telugu On Aug 9!
-Here’s Why Other Languages Are Delayed
+Here’s Why Other Versions Are Delayed

 Rashmika Mandanna Only Sleeps For 4 Hours A Day!
 'I Like It This Way Though'

 The advance booking for Kurukshetra began days ago.
 Challenging Star Darshan is essaying the role of the epic character Dhuryodhana, while Nikhil Kumar is playing Abhimanyu.
 Meanwhile, Rebel Star Amabreesh is shown as Bheeshma.
-It is also the last film the legendary actor featured in prior to his demise.
+It is also the last film the legendary actor featured in before his demise.